How to Resolve the Dropbox Selective Sync Conflict?

 5. When the application automatically generates files (such as software configuration, etc.), avoid the application from running on multiple computers at the same time.

 Although selective sync conflicts will not bring difficulties to other data sync processes, if they are not handled promptly and properly, it may affect the use of files in conflicting folders.
 The selective sync conflict of Dropbox can only be resolved manually.

-If you cannot resolve the issue, you can switch to another cloud storage service for use.
+If you resolved the issue, it's highly recommended to try another cloud storage service to avoid Dropbox selective sync conflict mess.
 Common and useful cloud drives include Google Drive, OneDrive, iCloud, Box, etc. They can also help you back up data and share folders with others.

 The methods to resolve the Dropbox selective sync conflict are introduced in the article and tell you how to correctly avoid this situation from happening again.
-But if you cannot completely solve this problem manually, or worry that Dropbox not working in the future, you can switch to other cloud storage services and use CBackupper to back up the data in Dropbox to another cloud drive to avoid loss.
+But if you cannot completely solve this problem manually, or worry that Dropbox not working in the future, you can switch to other cloud storage services and use CBackup to back up the data in Dropbox to another cloud drive to avoid loss.